 952 F.2d at 1375.
 There is no conception of private property rights that allows the government to snatch the right to exclude from the property owner's bundle of sticks with impunity.
 Without the right to exclude, private property would not exist.
 Thomas W. Merrill, Property and the Right to Exclude, 77 NEB.
 L. REV. 730 (1998) (Arguing that the right to exclude is not only the "essential stick" in the bundle of rights that comprise property, it is the "sine qua non" of property.).
 That is why this Court has consistently and repeatedly affirmed that a physical invasion of a property owner's right to exclude always constitutes a categorical taking.
 Epstein, The Ebbs and Flows in Takings Law, 2002 CATO SUP.
 CT.
-REV. at 6 ("[I]n all cases of occupation, the courts have adhered to a wellnigh per se rule that requires compensation whenever government occupies land, including some tiny fraction of a larger holding.").
+REV. at 6 ("[I]n all cases of occupation, the courts have adhered to a well-nigh per se rule that requires compensation whenever government occupies land, including some tiny fraction of a larger holding.").
 In holding otherwise, the Ninth Circuit has set a dangerous precedent that imperils the right to exclude-"perhaps the most fundamental of all property interests."
-Lingle v.
-Chevron U.S.A.
-Inc., 544 U.S. 528, 539 (2005).
-Accordingly, this Court should take up grant certiorari and reverse the decision below.
+Lingle, 544 U.S. at 539.